 All four options have their advantages and disadvantages.
 But, no matter which rental source you choose we absolutely recommend renting a small drivable Class C RV.
 Especially if you are new to RVing.
 We recommend this because driving your RV is way easier than towing a camper behind your pick up truck.
 It’s also easier than driving an RV longer than 25 feet long.
 It is much easier to drive a small or compact RV that you simply jump in and drive.
 This picture to the right is a perfect example of a Class C Motorhome or RV – and it’s ours!

-So we recommend renting an RV under 24′ long for your first RV trip.
+We recommend renting an RV under 24′ long through an RV rental company called Outdoorsy for your first RV trip.
 We rented a 19′ compact RV from Cruise America for our first RV experience and it was a breeze to drive.

 1. Private Owner Rentals

 Private owner rentals are where you work directly with the RV owner to rent your RV.
 You can find a private owner who is renting their RV on Craigslist or Facebook Market Place or you could even ask a friend.
 This may be the cheapest way to rent an RV but the risks could far outweigh the rewards.
 For example, you will need to work out the following details with the RV owner:

 - What happens if you are in an accident? – How does Insurance work…